Call Control Android

 How do I enable text message blocking in Call Control?

 In order to enable text message blocking choose the Messages Icon or go to the Messaging page in Call Control.
-You will see a white button Enable Message Blocking, tap it and you will be prompted to Change SMS app, choose Yes.
+You will be prompted to Change SMS app, choose Yes.
+Or you can Tap to fix in the bottom of the page and you will also be shown Change SMS app popup.

 Call Control Settings Overview